resoai/TileBoard/TILE_EXAMPLES.md

       cap: 'round', // Options are: 'round', 'butt'.
 Defaults to 'butt'
       thick: 6, // Defaults to 6
       label: 'My Gauge', // Defaults to undefined
       append: '@attributes.unit_of_measurement', // Defaults to undefined
       prepend: '$', // Defaults to undefined
       duration: 1500, // Defaults to 1500ms
-      label_only: false, // Defaults to false
+      labelOnly: false, // Defaults to false
-      foreground_color: 'rgba(0, 150, 136, 1)', // Defaults to rgba(0, 150, 136, 1)
+      foregroundColor: 'rgba(0, 150, 136, 1)', // Defaults to rgba(0, 150, 136, 1)
-      background_color: 'rgba(0, 0, 0, 0.1)', // Defaults to rgba(0, 0, 0, 0.1)
+      backgroundColor: 'rgba(0, 0, 0, 0.1)', // Defaults to rgba(0, 0, 0, 0.1)
-      fraction_size: 0,// Number of decimal places to round the number to.
+      fractionSize: 0, // Number of decimal places to round the number to.
 Defaults to current locale formatting },
 }
 ```